 Film in the 21st Century

 The Bachelor of Arts degree in Film Studies is primarily focused on learning about film and emphasizing a broader, more critical approach to the historical, literary, and cultural aspects of the medium.
-It strives to help you understand and articulate the place that film holds as an art-form in our 21st century culture while creating films of your own with
+It strives to help you understand and articulate the place that film holds as an art-form in our 21st-century culture while creating films of your own with film production majors.

 Through the program, you will be challenged with the historical, theoretical, and spiritual aspects of being a filmmaker.
-Through classes, practicum experiences and studio work, you will gain the practical knowledge needed for entering a career in filmmaking as well as prepare you to attend graduate school, particularly in the areas of film theory, film history, or film aesthetics.
+Through classes, practicum experiences and studio work, you will gain the practical knowledge needed for entering a career in filmmaking as well as prepare you to attend graduate school, particularly in the areas of film theory, film history, film aesthetics, or screenwriting.

-Students also have an opportunity to participate in the Los Angeles Film Studies semester exchange, giving them a chance to both intern within the Hollywood Film industry and either create films or write screenplays with artistic peers from all over the CCU.
+Students also have an opportunity to participate in the Los Angeles Film Studies semester exchange, giving them a chance to both complete an internship within the Hollywood film industry and either create films or write screenplays with artistic peers from all over the country.

-If you're interested in studying DMA and film studies, consider applying the DMA Film Studies Grant!
+If you're interested in studying film studies in the Digital Media Arts department at Huntington University, consider applying for the DMA Film Studies Grant!

 Watch Our Films